BreakfastMuffins

 3 large eggs

 Eggs typically act as a binder in baked goods like muffins.
-Three eggs might sound like a lot for muffins, but they’re going to be needed because almond flour doesn’t have any of the gluten that normally provides structure for baked goods.
+Three eggs might sound like a lot for muffins, but they’re needed because almond flour lacks the gluten that normally provides much of the structure for baked goods.

 You want to go for the large eggs here to get the full effect.
 If you buy your eggs locally, use the biggest chicken eggs you can get.